eltondna/VM-Simple/README.md

 - Input && Output File  : addresses.txt && output.txt

 ## Page Replacement Algorithm
 Since all logical addresses are less than 256, there are sufficient places for the page table to loaded all pages into the physical memory.
 Therefore the replacement algorithms are demonstrated in the TLB.
-3 algorithms are implemented: FIFO, LRU 8 Reference Bits, LRU Clock Replacement.
+3 algorithms are implemented:
+- FIFO
+- LRU 8 Reference Bits
+- LRU Clock Replacement.

 ## Output: